Tuesday, April 30, 2019

 Boy From Berlin by Nancy McDonald

 One night Heinz suspects something unusual is going on: most of the servants including Nanny are given the evening off and their beloved Aunt Charlotte pays a surprise visit.
 Peter and Ellen are doing their homework in the nursery, giving Heinz the opportunity to eavesdrop on his mother and aunt.
-From their conversation he learns that his parents are planning to leave Berlin that very night.
+From their conversation, he learns that his parents are planning to leave Berlin that very night.
 They believe the situation will only grow worse.
 Heinz's mother begs Charlotte to come with them but she refuses, saying that her work is too important.

 At dinner that night, Father announces that they are leaving for the Hague, where he has been offered a new job.
 Both Peter and Ellen protest, unhappy that they will be missing their science and art shows.
 Heinz startles everyone by asking if they are Jewish - a question that is not answered.
-They pack their suitcases, Heinz taking his Peter Rabbit toy he has named Funny Bunny Blue.
+They pack their suitcases with Heinz taking his Peter Rabbit toy he has named Funny Bunny Blue.

 As they drive through Berlin, Heinz recalls that things have changed subtly in the past weeks and months: his parents no longer go out to restaurants and cabarets, his mother's prized artwork has been disappearing of their walls and he has seen her sewing an emerald necklace into the lining of a dress.
 Their leaving in the dark, without saying good-bye to Aunt Charlotte, Nanny or any of their friends seems equally strange.

-They travel all night stopping at a Gasthouse to freshen up and get something to eat.
+They travel all night stopping at a gasthouse to freshen up and get something to eat.
 Father warns both Peter and Heinz to tell anyone who questions them that they are travelling to the Hague for their mother's aunt's funeral.
-At the Gasthouse, first Heinz and then his father encounter Captain Rolf Konig who questions them about where they are going and why.
-Captain Konig's interest is unsettling and their suspicions are confirmed when leaving, Frau Klein warns Rifat and Else that the captain has taken down their vehicle registration and called the Gestapo.
+At the gasthouse, first Heinz and then his father encounter Captain Rolf Konig who questions them about where they are going and why.
+Captain Konig's interest is unsettling and their suspicions are confirmed when leaving: Frau Klein warns Rifat and Else that the captain has taken down their vehicle registration and called the Gestapo.

 The soldier, touched by Heinz's sweet disposition and youth, discreetly tells Rifat that he is being watched for at the border and that should he try to cross he will likely be arrested.
 The soldier then lets them go.
 Back in the car, Rifat reveals that they will have to cross the border through the fields.
 After eating the food from Frau Kein's basket, Heinz and his family begin their journey to cross the farmers' fields and into Holland.
 Burdened with heavy suitcases, the trek is tiring.
-And Heinz stumbles and sprains his ankle.Once again they encounter what appears to an obstacle to their crossing the border into Holland, when they are discovered by the farmer.
+Heinz stumbles and sprains his ankle.
+Once again they encounter what appears to an obstacle to their crossing the border into Holland, when they are discovered by the farmer.
 However, the man is sympathetic to their plight and not supportive of Hitler, and willing to help them.
 After spending the night resting, the farmer offers to drive them across the border hidden amongst bales of hay.
 But this also goes awry when Rifat is discovered.
 Heinz, once again hoping to help his father, bravely jumps out of the hay.
 They are fortunate in that Rifat is able to bribe the border guards with his valuable stamp collection.

 Safe in Holland, the Avigdor's rebuild their life.
 But soon war will overtake them once again, meaning difficult decisions will have to be made if they are to save themselves.